-Financial Aid Assistant
+Financial Aid Officer

-Mrs. Flint has worked in the accounting field for over twenty-five years.
-She works with our third party servicer (Financial Aid Management for Education) in processing student records.
-She regularly participates in seminars and workshops to remain current on proper administration of the financial aid programs.
+Mrs. Flint has worked in the public accounting field for over thirty years in addition to working in the financial aid office for over 25 years.
+Along with our third party servicer (Financial Aid Management for Education) she oversees the processing of student financial records.
+She is certified in Federal Student Aid Administration and regularly participates in conferences, workshops and webinars to remain current on proper administration of the financial aid programs.